efm0004/mykitchen/README.md

 -Checkbox - I want to use a checkbox for Staples rather than a drop down

 ### **Future Enhancements**
-- Shopping List: essentially the same as for the Inventories list
+- Shopping List: essentially the same as for the Inventories lis
 - Dishwasher: Clean or Dirty?
 - Weekly Menu creations - with full CRUD
 - Create and Save Recipes, incorporating categories